SoftwareAG/c8y-docs/content/change-logs/device-management/content/change-logs/device-management/device-simulator-1-8-0-SmartRest-response-template-parsing.md

 ticket: DM-3411
 version: 1.8.0
 ---
-Device simulators configured to use a SmartREST template collection containing response templates had internal issues that prevented data creation.
-This internal has been addressed by correctly parsing response templates so that processing is no longer interrupted.
+Device simulators configured to use a SmartREST template collection containing response templates had an internal issue that prevented data creation.
+This issue has been addressed by correctly parsing response templates so that processing is no longer interrupted.